SAFE-Stack/docs/docs/component-elmish.md

 ## What is Elmish?

-Elmish is a library for building single page applications in F# applications in following the [model-view-update](https://www.elm-tutorial.org/en/02-elm-arch/cover.html) architecture made famous by [Elm](http://elm-lang.org).
+Elmish is a library for building single page applications in F# applications in following the [model-view-update](https://guide.elm-lang.org/architecture/) architecture made famous by [Elm](http://elm-lang.org).

+> The following diagram is a simplified, high-level view of the MVU pattern. `Model` in this case refers to your application's state, with `Update` and `View` the two functions that handle the flow of messaging.
+If you wish to read more, we also recommend reading the excellent [Elmish Book](https://zaid-ajaj.github.io/the-elmish-book/#/chapters/elm/the-architecture).

 ```mermaid
 stateDiagram-v2